Rapid Transit Strategy

 Phase Two - Mill Cove Ferry Service

-The second phase of the project is funded by an investment by levels of government for a combined $260 million, and will focus on the design and construction of the Mill Cove Ferry Terminal, the replacement of the Halifax Ferry Terminal as well as the procurement of the new vessels.
+The second phase of the project is funded by an investment by all levels of government for a combined $260 million, and will focus on the design and construction of the Mill Cove Ferry Terminal, the replacement of the Halifax Ferry Terminal as well as the procurement of the new vessels.

 Both terminals will be net-zero, and the ferries being added to the fleet are high-speed, zero-emission electric ferries.